Ad-nilpotent ideals and The Shi arrangement: Characteristic polynomial of Shi ( ): type

 We read $\pi^{\pm}(S)$ from the above in the following way: when there is an arc between two signed integers, single them out and join them with an arrow pointing to the right; when there is no arc on a box, single out the positive number in it.
 For example, reading Figure 5 from the above gives Similarly, we read $\pi^{\pm}(S)$ from the below in the following way: when there is an arc between two signed integers, single them out, swap them, and then join them with an arrow pointing to the right; when there is no arc on a box, single out the negative number in it.
 For example, reading Figure 5 from the below gives We call $3\rightarrow 2\rightarrow 1$ the \emph{negative} of $-1\rightarrow -2\rightarrow -3$, call $-4$ the negative of $4$ etc. Then up to a choice of sign, there are $3$ \emph{essentially different} ordered parts for the signed partitions in Figure 5.
-One sees easily that similar things hold in general: no matter $S$ contains a root of the form $2e_i$ or not, reading $\pi^{\pm}(S)$ from the above and the below always gives $2k$ ordered parts, where the negative of each part occurs exactly once, and up to a sign, there are $k$ essentially different ordered parts of $\pi^{\pm}(S)$.
-The motivation of introducing $\pi^{\pm}(S)$ will be evident in the following subsection.
+One sees easily that similar things hold in general.
+Namely, no matter $S$ contains a root of the form $2e_i$ or not, reading $\pi^{\pm}(S)$ from the above and the below always gives $2k$ ordered parts; moreover, the negative of each part occurs exactly once, and up to a sign, there are $k$ essentially different ordered parts of $\pi^{\pm}(S)$.
+As we shall see in the next subsection, $\pi^{\pm}(S)$ is introduced to facilitate the counting of $f(S)$ in the way of Athanasiadis \cite{At1}.